racc00nb1tes/Roleplaying/README.md

 When roleplaying, I use "quotations" for speech, *asterisks* for actions, and (parentheses) for Out Of Character thoughts or speech.
 I use the /think for In Character thoughts.
 Messages in /think are not messages you're supposed to respond to.
 I do not follow these rules when I'm not roleplaying!

+IC means In Character, when I have it in my name I will be responding In Character for the most part.

 When it comes to ships, my favorites to roleplay are Alphys X Undyne, Papyrus X Mettaton, Grillby X Sans, c!Quackity X c!Charlie, and c!Tommy X c!Purpled, and c!Tommy X c!Tubbo.
 If you want to roleplay another ship, just ask!

 I am very uncomfortable with roleplaying any ships that are Minor X Adult or Incestual.